 \begin{assumption}[Birth kernel \cite{karafyllis2017stability}] There exist constants $\kappa_i>0$ such that $\int_0^A |\tilde{k}_i(a)- z_i \kappa_i \int_a^A \tilde{k}_i(s) d s | d a < 1$ with $\reviewed{z_i = (\int_0^A a \tilde{k}_i(a) d a)^{-1}}$. \end{assumption}

-The technical Assumption~\ref{assump:technical_assumption} is mild, satisfied by arbitrary mortality rate $\mu_i$ for every birth kernel $k_i$ that has a finite number of zeros on $[0, A]$.
-The role of Assumption~\ref{assump:technical_assumption} is crucial for the establishment of the function $G$ \new{that is necessary to construct Lyapunov functions in the following}.
+The technical Assumption~\ref{assump:technical_assumption} is mild, satisfied by arbitrary mortality rate $\mu_i$ for every birth kernel $k_i$ that has a finite number of zeros on $[0, A]$, imposing no significant restriction to the class of systems for which the following stability results apply, and especially holds true for bioreactor populations.
+The role of Assumption~\ref{assump:technical_assumption} is crucial for the establishment of the function $G$ \new{that is necessary to construct Lyapunov functions}.
 Means of verifying the validity of Assumption~1 and detailed discussions are given in \cite{karafyllis2017stability}.
 If Assumption 1 holds then there exist constants $\sigma_i>0$, with $i=1,2$, such that the inequalities $\int_0^A | \tilde{k}_i - z_i \kappa_i \int_a^A \tilde{k}_i(s) d s | e^{\sigma_i a} d a <1 $ for $i=1,2$ hold.

 With this, the functionals $G_i$ defined as

 are introduced.
 These functionals are positive definite in $\psi_i$ in the sense of the maximum norm in $a$, and, recalling from \cite{karafyllis2017stability}, their Dini derivatives ($D^+$) satisfy